HSRA Research Experiences

 Investigate human impact on the quality of Austin watersheds.

-Participants will focus on research related to understanding urban nature.
-We study the microbiology, macrobiology, molecular biology, chemistry, and ecology of urban ecosystems.
-The Water Quality project collects samples along Austin's creeks to understand how human activity impacts the organisms that we share our city with.
+Our lab seeks to understand the complex interactions of urban nature.
+We use techniques from microbiology, macrobiology, molecular biology, chemistry, and ecology to understand how humans impact urban nature and how urban nature effects people.
+We will be collecting samples along Austin's creeks to monitor water and habitat quality.
 We focus on general measures of water quality and habitat quality as well as looking for contaminants.
 Experiments include measuring tree canopy; identifying aquatic insects; quantifying aquatic microbes; measuring basic water chemistry such as pH, conductivity, nitrates, and phosphates; and assessing riparian habitats.
 Students will be embedded with ongoing research projects working in both the field and the lab and will perform experiments alongside experienced undergraduate researchers and faculty.

 Urban Ecosystems: Environmental Chemistry & Exploratory Data Analysis